AdobeDocs/dynamic-media-classic.en/help/using/adjusting-image.md

 **To adjust an image:**

-1. Select the image’s rollover Edit button and choose Adjust, or in the Browse Panel, double-click the image so it opens in Detail View.
+1. Select the image's rollover Edit button and choose Adjust, or in the Browse Panel, double-click the image so it opens in Detail View.
 1. Select a size and Image Preset (in the bottom of the window).
 1. Use the commands on the right side of the Adjust Editor window to adjust the image: